uviclibraries/html-css/act-4.md

 <img src="images/act-4/vcs-div-example.png" alt="div example in VCS">

 - Now it's time to add some CSS rules to my `<div class="zuko-qualities">` in my `style.css` file.
-- Note that I have added CSS comments, which look like this `/* your comment content goes here */`.
+- Note that I have added **CSS comments**, which look like this `/* your comment content goes here */`.
 - Comments are not dislayed in browsers.
 Think of them as explanatory notes for what your code is doing.
 - I will add some font styles and play with the position of my new `div`, just to see what it looks like.
-Feel free to copy/paste this CSS code block into your file and play araound with it to see what happens:
+- Feel free to copy/paste the following CSS code block into your `style.css` file and play around with its various values to see what happens:

 ```
 .zuko-qualities {